luiserojas74/leaflet-challenge/README.md

 <img src="Images/snapshot1.png" width="600" height="400">

-   - And this is a snapshot of the solutions for challenge #2:
+   - And this is a snapshot of the solution for challenge #2:

 <img src="Images/snapshot2.png" width="600" height="400">